Prakashgolusingh/prakashgolusingh/README.md

 🌱I like to introduce myself as a computer science enthusiast, .</br>
 🌱 Well as a CS student i like everything related to CS world, but till now i have gained pretty much good knowledge in DSA, Web    development and Data science field, since I'm good at math and statistics, along with core CS concepts.</br>
 🌱 I have done my graduation in Physics(hons), mathematics and statistics.
 And i like science too.</br>
-🌱 I'm intrested in both software development as well as creating ML models.</br>
+🌱 I'm intrested in both software development as well as creating ML models, but if i need to choose one i would like to prefer development over ml</br>
 🌱 Along with these, I'm really a good at sports, i have won my medels and certificates in different sports like cricket, football, volleyball,   etc.</br>
 🌱 I always try to make balance between study and sport.</br>
 🌱 i really like to help others especially related to my domain.</br>